prysmaticlabs/documentation/website/docs/install/install-with-script.md

 :::

-## Step 4: Install and configure a beacon node using Prysm
+## Step 4: Run a beacon node using Prysm

 Create a directory called `ConsensusLayer` on your SSD [<a href='#footnote-7'>7</a>].